 For a parent who suffers from anxiety on behalf of their child (often as a result of their own upbringing) and goes on to protect or control too much, it is a step away from the usual to see why their child needs to make mistakes to learn.

 If you’re that parent, it is essential that you create a safe space for your child to play and express themselves, without magnifying each little aspect of their life and setting control over it.
 That what you may consider a mistake is in fact part of the natural process to rise, fall, tumble, and learn.

 5. Examine your own anxieties

-Many resources on overprotective and controlling parenting lay stress on behaviour changes one needs to make as a parent.
-However, when you think of it, unless there is examination of the root cause, is it really possible to bring authentic changes to the way parenting is done?
+Many resources on overprotective and controlling parenting lay stress on behavior changes one needs to make as a parent.
+However, when you think of it, unless there is an examination of the root cause, is it really possible to bring authentic changes to the way parenting is done?